quarshie133/quarshie133/README.md

 ---

 ## 💡 Fun Fact
-✨ I enjoy music and playing the guitar.
+✨ I enjoy music and playing the guitar 🎸.
-🎸 Music inspires creativity in my projects!

 ---